WARPLAY-CLOUD/docker-selkies-egl-desktop/README.md

 With Docker (or Podman), use the `-e` option to add the `SELKIES_TURN_HOST`, `SELKIES_TURN_PORT` environment variables.
 This is the hostname or IP and the port of the TURN server (3478 in most cases).

-You may set `SELKIES_TURN_PROTOCOL` to `tcp` if you are only able to open TCP ports for the coTURN container to the internet, or if the UDP protocol is blocked or throttled in your client network.
+You may set `SELKIES_TURN_PROTOCOL` to `tcp` if you are only able to open TCP ports for the TURN server to the internet, or if the UDP protocol is blocked or throttled in your client network.
 You may also set `SELKIES_TURN_TLS` to `true` with the `-e` option if TURN over TLS/DTLS was properly configured with valid TLS certificates.

 You also require to provide either only the environment variable `SELKIES_TURN_SHARED_SECRET` for time-limited shared secret TURN authentication, or both the environment variables `SELKIES_TURN_USERNAME` and `SELKIES_TURN_PASSWORD` for legacy long-term TURN authentication, depending on your TURN server configuration.
 Provide just one of these authentication methods, not both.